caleb531/jcanvas-docs/eventProperties.md

 ### The `cursors` property

 The `cursors` property is used to display a specific cursor when a particular layer event fires.
-For instance, a draggable

 ```javascript
 $('canvas').drawText({